taylorwood/taylorwood.github.io/_posts/2017-10-04-clojure-spec-boolean.markdown

 # Generation

 Surely after you validate these input clauses you're going to want to _do something_ with them?
 What if you could conjure up a universe of test case inputs for that something? (**Spoiler:** you can.)
-Simply defining this spec gives us a nifty superpower.
 Using test.check we can randomly generate samples of our spec:
 ```clojure
  (sgen/sample (s/gen ::group))
  => ;; abbreviated output